How do notifications impact privacy?

 #If I enable Push notifications, can I still collaborate securely?

 Yes, your collaborations are all still end-to-end encrypted.
-However, push notifications leave a breadcrumb that could theoretically be used to link your Diode profile to your phone.
+However, push notifications leave a breadcrumb that could theoretically be used to link your Diode profile to your non-Diode digital profile.